Ištaran: Mythology

-The composition Hymn to Nanshe mentions Ištaran in his role of a divine judge, possibly in association with Ningishzida.
+The Hymn to Nanshe mentions Ištaran in his role of a divine judge, possibly in association with Ningishzida.

 Ištaran is also mentioned in the Epic of Erra, where he forsakes the inhabitants of Der after they start acting violently.
 He is also the only deity to resist Erra's destructive rampage.

-A neo-Assyrian copy of a lament originally dealing only with the death of Damu contains the names of nine deities who met this fate, including Ištaran.
+A Neo-Assyrian copy of a lament originally dealing only with the death of Damu contains the names of nine deities who met the same fate, including Ištaran.